Undergraduate Department of Aerospace Studies

 Field Training

-Students are required to attend a field training course before they may formally enroll in the POC.
+Students are required to attend a field training course before they can formally enroll in the POC.
 Field training is designed to evaluate military leadership and discipline, determine students' potential for entry into the POC, and stratify students among their peers.
 All uniforms and equipment required for field training are furnished.

 Officer Commissions